-In the very near future more than half of new jobs in the US economy will be connected to the global economy.
-In the EU emerging jobs are increasingly attached to global markets, international affairs, and security.
-In developing regions, a majority of new jobs will be linked to foreign investment, global commerce, international negotiation, the environment, and multinational corporations.
+In the very near future more than half of new jobs in the US will be connected to the global economy.
+In the EU, emerging jobs opportunities are increasingly attached to international markets and political alliances.
+In developing regions, most new jobs will be linked to foreign investment, global commerce, international negotiation, the environment, and multinational corporations.
 Worldwide, conflict resolution and security affect business, states, NGOs, and private citizens.

 The transformation of warfare and organized violence, combined with highly debated understandings of the roles of ethnicity and nationalism in intra- and international conflicts, require a fresh perspective.
 This masters focuses on the intersections of conflict, conflict management, and identity politics.